3.1. Prevalence, aetiology, risk of recurrence

 Uric acid and urate-containing stones

-Solitary kidney (the kidney itself does not particularly increase the risk of stone formation, but prevention of stone recurrence is of more importance)
+Solitary kidney (the kidney itself does not particularly increase the risk of stone formation, but prevention of stone recurrence is of crucial importance to avoid acute renal failure)

 Diseases associated with stone formation